-Opioid analgesics bind to μ, κ, and δ receptors in the CNS to provide pain relief.
-Commonly used opioids include morphine (0.1 mg/kg, IV, IM, SC, every 3–4 hr), oxymorphone (0.05 mg/kg, IV, IM, SC, every 3–4 hr), hydromorphone (0.1 mg/kg, IV, IM, SC, every 2–4 hr), butorphanol (0.1 mg/kg, IV, IM, SC, every 2–4 hr in dogs and cats), and buprenorphine (0.01 mg/kg, IV, IM, SC, tid in dogs and cats, also transmucosal in cats).
-Opioid narcotics can be given with sedatives such as acepromazine (0.5 mg/kg, IV, IM, SC, every 4–6 hr) for enhanced efficacy of analgesia and sedation.
-Oxymorphone, hydromorphone, and butorphanol are more potent than morphine.
-Buprenorphine has the longest duration of action.
-Another opioid, fentanyl, is most frequently administered via transdermal patches applied for 3 days on shaved areas.
-Oral opioids used for pain relief include tramadol (5 mg/kg, tid), butorphanol (1 mg/kg, tid), hydromorphone (0.5 mg/kg, tid), codeine (1 mg/kg, tid), and oxycodone (0.3 mg/kg, tid).
+Opioid analgesics bind to mu, kappa, and delta receptors in the CNS to provide pain relief.
+Commonly administered opioids include morphine (0.1 mg/kg, IV, IM, or SC, every 3–4 hours), oxymorphone (0.05 mg/kg, IV, IM, or SC, every 3–4 hours), hydromorphone (0.1 mg/kg, IV, IM, or SC, every 2–4 hours), butorphanol (0.1 mg/kg, IV, IM, or SC, every 2–4 hours in dogs and cats), and buprenorphine (0.01 mg/kg, IV, IM, or SC, every 8 hours in dogs and cats, also transmucosal in cats).